Taking the BRITs to a young global audience

 In June 2016 our work won Best Social Media Campaign at the Broadcast Digital Awards.
 The judges described the work as “an impressive, creative, truly cross-platform strategy”.

-We work closely with YouTube stars Dan and Phil to widen the reach of the The BRITs with videos like this.
+We worked closely with YouTube star Caspar Lee in the lead up to the main show to widen the reach of the The BRITs with videos like this.

 Content that creates sharing

-By being creative we give the audience assets they want to share.
+By using strong imagery and design, we give the audience and artists assets they want to share.

 Use the language of the audience

-Our 2016 set of emojis sent Twitter wild (and trending worldwide).
+Our 2016 and 2017 set of exclusive emojis sent Twitter wild (and trending worldwide) and ensured artists shared with their fans.